abaddon/POC_DDD_ddmandate/README.md

 The main goals that I want to achive are:

- 1. Create an application well organised with a package structure code easily to nav
+ 1. Create an application well organised with a package structure easily to navigate
+ 2. Mantain each aggregate completly indipendent from the others
+ 3.

 to manage the subscription of a  Direct Debit mandate.